BEES, DREAMS & MEDICINE:

 Where did we come from?
 And how can we recreate our cosmology?

-Some presentations offer additional materials (readings/videos) to enrich your learning experience.
+Some speakers offer supplemental materials (readings/videos) to enrich your learning experience.

-BIPoC: we value your presence.
-Please feel warmly invited into this community!
+BIPoC: we value your presence and welcome you into this community!
 Contact us for a special rate.

 We are here for you!
 We have reserved a limited number of partial scholarships.
 Contact us for details.